IBM/packer-plugin-ibmcloud/README.md

 subnet_id | string | The VPC Subnet identifier.
 Required.
 resource_group_id | string | The resource group identifier to use.
 If not specified, IBM packer plugin uses `default` resource group. security_group_id | string | The security group identifier to use.
-If not specified, IBM packer plugin creates a new temporary security group to allow SSH and WinRM access.
+If not specified, IBM packer plugin creates a new temporary security group to allow SSH and WinRM access. tags | list |  List of tags that you want for your image.
+Tags can help you find the image more easily later.
+Tags can be made as `key:value` pair or in `label` format.
+Optional.
+Plugin tag images as creator for all the custom images it creates as `creator: IBM-Packer-Plugin` for ease of classifying all the packer generated images.
 | |
 vsi_base_image_id | string | The base image identifier used to created the VSI.
 Use `ibmcloud is images` for available options.
 | OR |